Northern Minnesota

 (1846), Sunrise

-A fur trading post established by Maurice Samuels, located near Sunrise Island in the St. Croix River.
+A fur trading post established by Maurice Samuels, located on the west bank of the St. Croix River near Sunrise Island, just below the mouth of the Sunrise River.
 Also known as Sunrise River Post.
 Consisted mainly of a single house and barn.
 Site excavated by the National Park Service.

 Pokegama Lake Posts